hagrusa/F2BPtoolkit/README.md

 The physics follow the [Hou et al. (2016)](#references) formulation of the F2BP and are adapted from [GUBAS](https://github.com/meyeralexj/gubas) (General Use Binary Asteroid Simulator).
 The C++ core is exposed to Python via pybind11.

 > **Note:** This package is experimental.
-Significant portions of the code remain untested.
+Significant portions of the code remain untested (effectively all of it).
 Use at your own risk.
+Please let me know if you find mistakes.

 If you use this package, please cite the references listed [below](#references).